Leicester Coritanian Athletics Club

 Leicester Coritanian Athletics Club is an athletics club based in Leicester, England.
 It is based at the Saffron Lane sports centre.
 The club competes at all levels in senior and junior road racing, cross country, and track and field.

 The name is derived from the Celtic tribe the Corieltauvi who inhabited Leicester and the surrounding area in the Iron Age.

+History

-The club was founded in 1969.
+The club was founded in 1969 at the same time that the Saffron Lane sports centre opened.